geopandas/geopandas/doc/source/data_structures.rst

 ``Series`` or a ``GeoSeries`` will be returned, as appropriate.

-A short summary of a few attributes and methods for GeoSeries is presented here, and a full list can be found in the :doc:`all attributes and methods page <index_page>`.
+A short summary of a few attributes and methods for GeoSeries is presented here, and a full list can be found in the :doc:`all attributes and methods page <reference>`.
 There is also a family of methods for creating new shapes by expanding existing shapes or applying set-theoretic operations like "union" described in :doc:`geometric manipulations <geometric_manipulations>`.